PiotrSitarek/First_React_Project/README.md

 # Info
-This project was projected and created by Piotr Sitarek.
+This aplication was projected and created by Piotr Sitarek.
 It was my first application in ReactJS technology.
 Project is available at https://cranky-kalam-967908.netlify.com/#/

 ## Technologies